Discover folk - the CRM for people-powered businesses

 Key features

-- All-in-one: folk streamlines your workflow across marketing, sales, recruitment, investing and more allowing your teams to collaborate from one source of truth.
+- All-in-one: folk streamlines your workflow across marketing, sales, recruitment, investing and more allowing your sales teams of 20-50 people to collaborate from one source of truth.

-- Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to track contacts and leverage your network within folk, and use templates for quicker, streamlined communication.
+- Social media integration: Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X and more to track contacts and leverage your network within folk, perfect for medium-sized sales teams.

-- AI-powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity and personalization of campaigns based on variables you can create.
+- AI-powered features: AI tools assist in managing contacts and relationships, automating routine tasks, and suggesting actions to improve productivity and personalization for your sales organization.

 Pros

-- LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within Folk, and use templates for quicker, streamlined communication.
+- LinkedIn integration: Seamlessly import contacts from LinkedIn, track conversations within Folk, and use templates for quicker, streamlined communication across your sales team.

-- Full personalization: Custom fields, pipelines, dashboards, automation and workflows.
+- Full personalization: Custom fields, pipelines, dashboards, automation and workflows that can be tailored to your medium-sized sales organization.

-- Integrations: Folk integrates seamlessly with over 6,000 apps, including Gmail, Zapier, and Make, allowing users to centralize their workflow and reduce manual data entry.
+- Integrations: Folk integrates seamlessly with over 6,000 apps, including Gmail, Zapier, and Make, allowing your sales team to centralize their workflow and reduce manual data entry.

 Cons